 School leavers should apply through the C.A.O.

-Mature students (over 23 years) must apply through the CAO and directly to the Admissions Office in Trinity College
+Mature students (over 23 years) must apply through the C.A.O. directly .

 Intake: 8 (4 CAO Applicants, 4 Mature Students)